dapphub/dapptools/src/hevm/README.md

 - `SymbolicS`: The default value of SLOAD is a symbolic value without further constraints.
 SLOAD and SSTORE can operate on symbolic locations.
 - `InitialS`: The default value of SLOAD is zero.
 SLOAD and SSTORE can operate on symbolic locations.
 - `ConcreteS`: Storage defaults to zero or fetched from an rpc node if `--rpc` is provided.
 SLOAD or SSTOREs on symbolic locations will result in a runtime error.

+`hevm` uses an eager approach for symbolic execution, meaning that it will first attempt to explore all branches in the program (without querying the smt solver to check if they are reachable or not).
+Once the full execution tree has been explored, the postcondition is checked against all leaves, and the solver is invoked to check reachability for branches where a postcondition violation could occur.
+While our tests have shown this approach to be significantly faster, when applied without limits it would always result in infitie exploration of code involving loops, so after some predefined number of iterations (controlled by the `--ask-smt-iterations` flag), the solver will be invoked to check whether a given loop branch is reachable.
+In cases where the number of loop iterations is known in advance, you may be able to speed up execution by setting this flag to an appropriate value.

 Minimum required flags: